Configuring and Understanding LRN Dipping and Number Portability

 If no LRN CLD was received from vendor side then charge will be applied based on the original CLD.

-6. The softswitch selects the list of Vendor Connections to send the call to, based on the Original CLD
+6. The softswitch selects the list of Routing Entries from Routing Group with matching Vendor Connections to send the call to based on the LRN_CLD

-depends upon the option 'Ignore LRN' in the connection, if the checkbox is not enabled, then LRN_CLD is used.
+unless the option 'Ignore LRN' in the connection is checked, then, then Original CLD is used.

-6.3 If LRN is enabled and prefix for LRN CLD hasn't been found in the Destination Set, the call will be rejected.
+6.3 If LRN is enabled and prefix for LRN CLD hasn't been found in the Destination Set, corresponding Routing Entry won't be used for this call, if no matching Routing Entries are found, the call will be rejected with No Route Found error.

 In CDRs you can only see original CLD, LRN CLD is not being displayed there.
 As long as LRN CLD is only used for billing/routing ( not for actual call setup) you can see a new parameter "Billing Prefix" for vendor download CDRs and customers CDRs on selfcare.